KirillEvtushenko/app-router-dynamic-imports-react-context-issue/README.md

 This repo uses `"next": "14.3.0-canary.57"` to reproduce an issue.

-The issue is a noticeable content flickering (or CLS) caused by having multiple levels of dynamic imports along with React.ContextAPI.

 *Note: App uses only "use client" components in order to avoid any composition issues with RSC and to simplify the code.*

 ## Prerequisites